-From April 2020, HMRC is changing the way that expats need to pay Capital Gains Tax on the sale of UK property.
+From 6th April 2020, HMRC has changed the way that expats need to pay Capital Gains Tax on the sale of UK property.

 Pre-April 2020 Capital Gains Tax rules for expats who are selling UK property

-At present, you are required to complete a Non-Resident Capital Gains Tax Return after the sale of any UK residential property.
-This has to be done within 30 days.
+Previously, sellers were required to complete a Non-Resident Capital Gains Tax Return after the sale of any UK residential property.
+This had to be done within 30 days.

-However, if you are already subject to self-assessment, you have the option to report any capital gains on your tax return.
+However, the seller was already subject to self-assessment, they had the option to report any capital gains on their tax return.
 In such instances, any CGT due is then payable by 31 January following the year in which the disposal was made.

-For example, if you sold a property on 1 May 2018, the gain would be reportable on your 2018/19 tax return.
+For example, if a property was sold on 1 May 2018, the gain would be reportable on the 2018/19 tax return.
 Any tax would be payable by 31 January 2020.

-This gives you a period of 10-22 months from the time that the sale is made before the tax needs to be paid.
+This gave the seller a period of 10-22 months from the time that the sale is made before the tax needed to be paid.

 Post-April 2020 Capital Gains Tax rules for expats who are selling UK property

-From then, CGT incurred following the disposal of a residential property will have to be paid within 30 days of the completion date in all cases.
+From that date, CGT incurred following the disposal of a residential property will have to be paid within 30 days of the completion date in all cases.